aisyahrzk/aisyahrzk/README.md

 I am a third year computer science student in University of Malaya.
 Currently learning data science and machine learning.

-- 😄 I like to code, hike, and watch movies in my free time
 - Spent most of my time at Kaggle
 - Actively seeking internships and a mentor!